Police: Officer may have saved lives in Walmart shooting

 “He immediately approached and apprehended this individual and took him into custody, which may have saved many other lives within this business,” Ferguson told reporters at a news conference Monday night.

-Kentrell Baham, 21, was arrested Monday and charged with second-degree murder, according to police statement.
+Kentrell Banks, 21, was arrested Monday and charged with second-degree murder, according to police statement.
 Ferguson said officers had not yet determined a motive for the shooting.

 According to a police statement, responding officers found a male in an aisle of the store with a fatal gunshot wound to the chest.
 A second person, identified as female, had a gunshot wound to the foot and was in stable condition, police said.